hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Please be aware that it can take 10 minutes for your `hoprd` node to boot up.
 :::

-**Network Registry:** If you are part of the network registry and are starting your node to find your peerID, please note that **step 3** of the Admin UI & Funding section is altered for you.
-Your funding process is explained there.
-Otherwise, follow the rest of the tutorial as usual.
+**Network Registry:** If you have registered your node on the network registry youw will be airdropped mHOPR/xDAI and don't need to worry about funding your node.
+Please skip step three of the Admin UI & Funding section.

 ## Admin UI & Funding